den01-python-programming/exercise-5-16-money/README.md

 ## Less

-Create the method `def less_than(self, compared)` that returns true if the money-object on which the method is called on has a lesser value than the money object given as a parameter.
+Create the method `def less_than(self, other)` that returns true if the money-object on which the method is called on has a lesser value than the money object given as a parameter.

 ```python